ikamania/social-media/README.md

 # Social Media App

-A full-stack social media app built with React + Vite for the frontend and Django + SQLite3 for the backend.
+A modern social media platform built with React, Vite, and Django, designed for seamless content sharing and user interaction.
+Dockerized for simple setup and deployment.
-Users can create posts, comment and like, follow/unfollow others, edit their profiles, and search for users by email or username.
-Dockerized for easy setup and deployment.

 ---